thefrontside/frontside.com/src/pages/blog/2018-07-03-functional-rephrasing-using-an-async-function-functor.md

 ---
 templateKey: blog-post
 title: Functional Rephrasing Using an Async Function Functor
-author: Charles Lowell
-date: 2018-07-03 12:00 UTC
+date: 2018-07-03T16:00:00.000Z
-image: /img/2018-07-03-functional-rephrasing-using-an-async-function-functor_starry-night.jpg
+description: >-
-description: "Once you know that they're there, Functors pop up in all kinds of surprising places.
-Here we take a simple exploration of how the JavaScript async function construct is actually a Functor and how we can use that for great good."
+  Once you know that they're there, Functors pop up in all kinds of surprising places.
+Here we take a simple exploration of how the JavaScript async function construct is actually a Functor and how we can use that for great good.
 tags:
   - functional-programming
   - functor
   - funcadelic
   - TIL
   - javascript
   - typeclasses
-cta_text: "Is your team eager to unlock the power of true functional programming in JavaScript but doesn't know where to start?"
-cta_button: "Lets get your FP journey started"
 ---

 One of my favorite things about the [the math framework][1] is that it